robtuley/world.rainchasers.com/src/peru.md

 Peru
 ====

-Excellent exploratory paddling.
+Excellent multi-day paddling.
 The river character is siphon-y: rapids are usually formed by boulders falling into the river or being washed downstream by floods.
 As a result the rivers change character frequently, usually from year to year and it is advisable to seek up-to-date local knowledge where possible from the various rafting outfits.

   * [Peru Whitewater](http://www.peruwhitewater.com) by Kurt Casey is the bible of Peruvian paddling.
   * [Tom Hugh's take on Peru](http://www.bluedome.co.uk/WaterSports/wateperu.html)